 This short introduction to the AutoTouch+ Automation is meant to give the user an easy entry point in order to start working with the dynamic automation.
 For simplicity some facts are not totally accurate and may have exceptions.
 Also it is possible to modify the behavior of AutoTouch+ automation very much by varying option settings.
 In order to get a detailed overview of all available functions, please refer to chapters 5.2 and up.

+For Beginners

-For Beginners: We recommend to set the automation to factory default settings.
-This is done by exiting the Vista/D950 application and deleting the done by exiting the Vista/D950 application and deleting the C:\D95Øsystem\D95Ø0fla.mop file.
+We recommend to reset the automation system to the factory default settings.
+This is done by exiting the Vista application and deleting the C:\D95Øsystem\D95Ø0fla.mop file.
 After restarting the application, you have the factory default settings applied.